 - Place the slices of tomatoes on top.
 Season with salt, pepper, and dried oregano.
 Drizzle with the remaining olive oil.

-- Place in the oven for 40 to 45 minutes.
+- Place in the oven for 40 to 45 minutes, or until the tomatoes on top have slightly dried up.

 - Use butter beans if you cannot find Gigante beans in your area.